-However, some Greek philosophers (in their purest tradition of Hellenic dissent) criticized this external territorial expansion.
+Some Greek philosophers (in their purest tradition of Hellenic dissent) criticized this external territorial expansion.
 The Macedonian empire collided with the traditional Greek policy of organizing into autonomous city-states.
 Critics protested by directing their attention from the outside to the inside.
 Diogenes made his life a protest against commercialism and cosmopolitanism.
 Epicurus preached individual pleasure and happiness as ends in themselves.
 The Stoics spread the belief that we all have a divine spark that can be cultivated by living ethically: with nobility and goodness.
 The similarity between these thinkers and their contemporaries of the Axial Age in the East such as Buddha and Confucius, who also looked for solutions to life in their inner charism, is remarkable.

 Alexander's conquest of Egypt (circa 332) was part of his war to dominate the Persian empire.
 After conquering the Persian naval bases on the eastern coast of the Mediterranean his army and fleet continued to the south.
 Alexander's fame preceded him and Egypt gave herself up without a fight.

 It was on the Egyptian coast that the Greek warrior established in 334 B.C. another weapon of domination: information as power.
 The objective was to collect and store the world knowledge of the time and at the same time strengthen the Greek culture in the colony.